beegee-tokyo/SX126x-Arduino/README.md

   lora_hardware_init(hwConfig);
 ```
 ----
+#### Simplified LoRa HW initialization for specific modules
+Some modules integrate an MCU and the SX126x LoRa transceiver and have a fixed connection between them.
+In these cases a simplified initialization can be used.

 #### Simplified LoRa HW initialization for ISP4520 module
-The ISP4520 module has the nRF52832 and SX1261 or 1262 chips integrated in a module.
+The ISP4520 module has the nRF52832 and SX1261 or SX1262 chips integrated in a module.
 Therefore the hardware configuration is fixed.
 To initialize the LoRa chip you need only to specify if the module is based on a SX1261 (ISP4520 EU version) or on a SX1262 (ISP4520 US version).
 ```cpp
   lora_isp4520_init(SX1262);
 ```
 ----
 #### Simplified LoRa HW initialization for RAK4630/4631 module
-The RAK4630/4631 module has the nRF52840 and 1262 chips integrated in a module.
+The RAK4630/4631 module has the nRF52840 and SX1262 chips integrated in a module.
 Therefore the hardware configuration is fixed.
 ```cpp
   lora_rak4630_init();
 ```